 Peel - the gateway to the South West

-The Peel Region is a lush, verdant delight with something for everyone - from the excellent collection of Aussie and exotic animals at Peel Zoo, to gorgeous little arts and crafts studios, breathtaking bushland, heritage sites and so much more.
+The Peel Region is a lush, verdant delight with something for everyone - from the excellent collection of Aussie and exotic animals at Ranger Red's Zoo & Conservation Park, to gorgeous little arts and crafts studios, breathtaking bushland, heritage sites and so much more.
 Peel is so close to Perth, but its quiet and quaint countryside feel makes a great escape from the urban hustle and bustle.
 As well as the urban centre of Mandurah, Peel includes Serpentine-Jarrahdale, Dwellingup, Waroona, the Murray River region and Boddington, each with their own unique charms.
 On your way down to the region, stop in at the famous Miami Bakehouse for a delicious pie!

 Serpentine-Jarrahdale is renown for the Serpentine National Park, including the picturesque Serpentine Falls and is a great self-drive from Perth.
 The park is rich in diverse flora and fauna (particularly kangaroos), and its distinct landscape is a treat for photography.
 While you're in the area, you can also get up close to Aussie wildlife and cuddle a koala at Cohunu Koala Park wildlife sanctuary.
 You can even go on a tree top adventure in Dwellingup!